-1 Make sure that the audio equipment has a cable with a stereo miniplug connector.
+Make sure that the audio equipment has a cable with a stereo miniplug connector or two RCA-type connectors.

-In most cases, the cable will look like one of the following.

-Place the audio equipment near the computer.

-- 3 Shut down the computer and turn off the audio equipment. - 4 Attach cables to the audio equipment following the instructions that came with the equipment.

-Some equipment (such as most headphones) comes with cables already attached.
+- 2 Place the audio equipment near the computer. - 3 Shut down the computer and turn off the audio equipment. - 4 Attach cables to the audio equipment following the instructions that came with the equipment. - Some equipment (such as most headphones) comes with cables already attached. - If your audio equipment is a sound input device such as a tape deck, audio CD player, or VCR, attach it to either the sound input port or the left and right RCA input ports.

+Connect cables that have a stereo miniplug to the sound input port ().
+If you're using a cable with two RCA-type connectors, connect it to the right and left RCA input ports ()).

-- If your audio equipment is a sound input device such as a tape deck, audio CD player, or VCR, attach it to the sound input port (♠). - If your audio equipment is a sound output device such as headphones or amplified speakers, attach it to the sound output port (4)).
+6 If your audio equipment is a sound output device such as headphones or amplified speakers, attach it to either the sound output port or the left and right RCA audio output ports.

+Connect cables that have a stereo miniplug to the sound output port (4)).
+If you're using a cable with two RCA-type connectors, connect it to the right and left RCA audio output ports (4)).

-The illustration below shows a typical cabling arrangement for amplified speakers that provide a single cable with a single stereo miniplug.
-(The two speakers are joined to each other by standard speaker wires.)
-Some speaker pairs have two cables (one per speaker) which must be joined by a dual-plug adapter before they can be attached to the computer's sound output port.
+The illustrations below show two typical cabling arrangements for amplified speakers.
+The first shows a cable with stereo miniplug connectors, and the second shows a cable with RCA-type connectors.
+In both illustrations, the two speakers are joined to each other by standard speaker wires.
+Some speaker pairs have two cables (one per speaker) which must be joined by a dual-plug adapter before they can be attached to the computer.